 In people with IBC, the cancer cells block lymph vessels, causing inflammation of the skin.
 There may be no lump, and cancer may not show up on a mammogram.

 IBC usually has no noticeable symptoms until skin changes become noticeable.
 Once this happens, prompt treatment is needed.
-Experts consider IBC at least a stage 3 cancer at diagnosis.
-It may also be stage 4, having metastasized to another place in the body.
+Experts consider IBC at least a

 Common forms of treatment include: